ChristopherLiew/chris-liew-technical-blog/README.md

 ---
-description:
+description
-  This blog serves as an organised dumping ground documentation) of anything and (hopefully) everything I've played with and read about.
+  This blog serves to document (plausibly in verbatim)  anything and (hopefully) everything I've read about, worked with and toyed with.
 ---

-# Home

-## Topics
+# Topics

 Some key tech, domains and topics I am passionate and thus pursue more extensively include: